sagrado26/Bike-Computer-/README.md

 By: Carl Sagrado

-Bike computer is an electronic device that is used in monitoring the speed of the bicycle as it travels over a distance.
+Bike computer is an electronic device used in monitoring the speed of the bicycle as it travels over a distance.
 This device is perfect for tracking how fast and how long a bike user has been on the road.
 A must-have device for cyclist that allows you to determine the speed through the LCD display which can be a fantastic motivation tool when working out.
 This device can also serve as a reminder in regard to